-How do you choose the best avalanche beacon and how do they work?
-Below we look at some fundamentals, the current technology, key features and point out important factors to consider when buying this key piece of backcountry safety equipment.
-Be sure to check out our Avalanche Beacon Review where we put the fourteen top models in head to head in a series of side-by-side tests and compare them with over 200 days of testing.
+How do you choose the best avalanche beacon for you, and how do individual models differ?
+How do you know what key features you should be looking for?
+Below we took a look at some key fundamentals, current beacon technology, a few key features (and whom they'd be best for), and point out important factors to consider when buying this crucial piece of backcountry safety equipment.

 How Do Avalanche Beacons Work?

 Avalanche beacons, sometimes called avalanche transceivers, all fundamentally work by being able to do two things: broadcast or "SEND" a pulsing radio wave commonly referred to as a signal or a flux-line.
 The other is to search for a signal/flux-line and give a direction and distance to its source (the buried beacon).
 All manufacturers are slowly transitioning to using the same terminology, with Send being the broadcasting mode (transmit was used by some manufacturers, most notably Backcountry Access, but we hear even they are soon to be changing).
 See a visual of what a "flux line" looks like and the pattern in which it broadcasts in the graphic below.

 All modern beacons, including all of the contenders in our review, give both a directional arrow and a distance number when searching.
 It's important to note that this a rough distance, approximately in meters along the flux line, rather than in a straight line to the buried signal.
 It's also important to remember that this signal is a "pulse" of information rather than a continuous feed.
 So if your arrow is in the middle, but your numbers are getting bigger, you are going the wrong way.